Charitable Incorporated Organisation – is it the right structure for you?

 We recommend that the Charity Commission model constitutions for both types of CIO are used and that applicants try not to deviate from these too much in order to avoid the Charity Commission rejecting the application for registration.

-How to establish a CIO
+How to establish a Charitable Incorporated Organisation

 The process required to establish a CIO will depend upon whether: